 It goes without saying that the result of getting a more reliable and expensive host, is a faster and more efficient website.
 This is also true for the WordPress backend.

-So, your best bet would be choosing some of the better managed WordPress hosting providers like WP Engine, Liquid Web or Kinsta.
+So, to avoid a slow admin panel, your best bet would be choosing some of the better-managed WordPress hosting providers like WP Engine, Liquid Web or Kinsta.

 Now, this also means that you are going to need to pay more.
 If you can’t afford quality hosting right now, try some of the speed optimization methods below.